 Suspicion of amyloidosis

-Suspicion alone is insufficient, the presence of amyloid should be unambiguously determined in a biopsy.
+Suspicion alone is not enough, the presence of amyloid must be unambiguously established in a piece of tissue, a so-called biopsy.

-Often, however, the result of such a biopsy is the first evidence amyloidosis.
-Due to the relative rarity of amyloidosis, the widely different ways in which the disease can present itself and the insidious and very gradual development of disease symptoms, in many cases the disease is only discovered at a late stage, in which serious damage has already been done to one or more organs.
+Often the result of such a biopsy is the first finding that there is amyloidosis.
+Due to the relative rarity of amyloidosis, the very different ways in which the disease can present and the insidious and very gradual onset of disease symptoms, the disease is in many cases only discovered at a late stage, when serious damage has already been done to one or more organs.

 Further evaluation in brief

 After finding amyloid in a piece of tissue, further investigation should be carried out by typing and mapping the severity and extent of the amyloidosis.
 It is important whether the amyloid is stacked locally or systemically and which organs and tissues are involved and possibly damaged in this stacking.
 This provides a picture of the severity and extent of the amyloidosis and an overall estimate of the prognosis can be made.
 Based on this situation, it should be examined whether there are possibilities for treatment and, if so, which options these are.